 Cary Cares is organised by Churches Together in Castle Cary and Ansford and endorsed by the Town Council.

-If you can’t afford food and other essentials at the moment because of the Coronavirus pandemic, read on.
+If you, or someone you know, can’t afford food and other essentials, read on!

 If you, or someone you know, needs any of this, please speak to any of the following people: